Secrets of China's economic future revealed; International Bag City

 If they up sticks in search of jobs elsewhere, Pinghu's enterprise zones and business parks will empty and a bustling city - where small businesses line streets intersecting housing developments built on ample waterside plots and a newly-finished fashion mall gleams at its edge - will shrivel.

 "Demand for skills is higher this year than last.
-The structural change is being felt," Hu Jianfei, director of Pinghu Human Resources Centre, the city's official labour market, said.
+The structural change is being felt," Hu Jianfei, director of Pinghu Human Resources Centre, the city's official labor market, said.

 "The situation forces companies to adjust and upgrade," said Hu, who helps 2,200 firms find workers each year.